sk-jangid/Notification-System/README.md

 	}
 }

-For retrieving your user ID [click here](https://get-profile.herokuapp.com/)
+For retrieving your user ID [click here](https://get-profile.herokuapp.com/). and login with the account for which you want to know the User ID.

 NOTE: We are not storing any information.
 This is just for testing purpose to get you know about your User Id.